IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 Infrastructure (ITI) domain of IHE has addressed many of these challenges by defining a series of integration profiles to address specific aspects of exchanging healthcare information.
-Each integration profiles addresses part of the broad set of challenges involved in health information exchange.
+Each integration profile addresses part of the broad set of challenges involved in health information exchange.
 The profiles, however, do not attempt to address governance and policy choices that significantly affect how the profile is adapted in any particular community.
 This white paper cannot